If we don’t win, you don’t pay.

 The study revealed several key findings:

-- Consistent Drone Trends: The newer reports aligned with past trends indicate a continuation of the patterns observed in previous drone data regarding being injured by a drone.
+- Consistent Drone Trends: The newer reports aligned with past trends indicate a continuation of the patterns observed in previous drone data regarding injuries caused by drones.

 - Close Encounters With Drones: Only a third of all incidents were categorized as Close Encounters, which implies situations with a potential hazard or risk of drone accident injury.